-3. Long-Term Cash and Cash Equivalents Pool
+2.10 Long-Term Cash and Cash Equivalents Pool

-- 3.1.1 The long-term cash and cash equivalents pool will invest in cash and cash-equivalent-type instruments, including cash deposits, commercial paper, Treasury bills, certificates of deposit and floating-rate notes.
-The long-term cash pool is expected to produce higher returns than the operational short-term cash pool, as it is able to purchase instruments with a longer maturity, though the rate of return for this pool is expected to vary with available interest rates. - 3.1.2 The pool seeks to generate returns which are in excess of short-term LIBOR. - 3.1.3 Deposits held by the manager of the long-term cash and cash-equivalent pool can only be made with institutions which fall into the following categories -
+- 2.10.1 The Long-Term Cash and Cash Equivalents Pool will invest in cash and cash-equivalent-type instruments, including cash deposits, commercial paper, Treasury bills, certificates of deposit and floating-rate notes.
+The Long-Term Cash Pool is expected to produce higher returns than the operational Short-Term Cash Pool, as it is able to purchase instruments with a longer maturity, though the rate of return for this pool is expected to vary with available interest rates. - 2.10.2 The pool seeks to generate returns which are in excess of short-term LIBOR. - 2.10.3 The pool has a strict mandate to ensure that placements by the manager can only be made with institutions with a sufficiently high credit-rating. - 2.10.4 If assets fall below a minimum credit-rating, they must be sold by the manager, unless specific exemption is granted by the Treasurer of the States.